 Your San Diegoattorney will collect all information about your accident and injuries, your income losses and other details that are related to injury-created problems.
 They have expert witnesses to help with investigations and calculate expenses, including future need for medical care, income and other financial problems that would result from the accident.
 You life and lifestyle may be drastically affected by your personal injuries; you deserve fair compensation for losses and expenses that those injuries cause.

 - Once all the information is collected, your attorney will contact the other party or their legal representative.
 If no agreements are reached, the case will be filed and move into a court setting.
 Your California Personal Injury Attorney is familiar with state and local court systems and procedures and can handle these matters for you.

-- Timing is important, because in California, victims only have two years from the time of their accident to file Personal Injury Claims; six months if the claim is against a government agency.
+- Timing is important because in San Diego California, victims only have two years from the time of their accident to file San Diego Personal Injury Claims; six months if the claim is against a government agency.
 If this deadline is missed, the case would be dismissed and you will lose your opportunity for justice.

-- Most personal Injury cases are settled prior to court, because it is faster and more beneficial financially to the defendant to make a good settlement.
-Your attorney can also be helpful if you have collection problems.
+- Most San Diego personal injury cases are settled prior to court because it is faster and more beneficial financially to the defendant to make a good settlement.
+Your San Diego personal injury attorney can also be helpful if you have collection problems.